pinyili2/arbd2/README.md

 it easier to maintain diverse features.
 In particular we are seeking speed and good scaling on multi-GPU clusters.

+It is currently non-functional as many developments remain.

 ## Building

 ### Dependencies